-A PCL injury occurs when the posterior cruciate ligament of the knee gets overstretched.
-The PCL is one of the main stabilizing ligaments of the knee.
+A PCL injury occurs when the posterior cruciate ligament of the knee gets overstretched and tears.
+Diagnosing PCL injuries is difficult and tears are frequently missed.

 Here, we will look at the role of the posterior cruciate ligament, how it gets damaged and the symptoms, diagnosis and treatment options for a PCL injury.